The Drync Wine Blog

-California is legion with legendary, high profile wine regions, but some of our favorites reside in the undersung appellation of California’s Central Coast.
+California is legion with legendary, high profile wine regions, but some of our favorites reside in the big ‘ol undersung appellation of California’s Central Coast.

 Santa Barbara is the Coolest

 Oh, the wonders of the micro-climate!
 No need to check a map, Santa Barbara county is indeed located in the southernmost part of the state, yet the AVAs within the county—Santa Rita Hills, Santa Maria Valley, and the Santa Ynez Valley—boast some of the coolest temperatures in California.
 The secret, according to Laura Booras, General Manager of Riverbench Wines, is Santa Barbara’s “unusual orientation.
-The valleys in the county sit between two mountain ranges which run East to West instead of the more typical North to South, funneling in cool ocean air and breezes.”
+The valleys in the county sit between two mountain ranges which run east to west instead of the more typical north to south, funneling in cool ocean air and breezes.”

 They grow way more than Pinot

 Thanks to the great diversity of soil types (clay, loam gravel, limestone etc), the Central Coast has something for everyone.
-For example, warmer areas of the Santa Rita Hills, Santa Ynez Valley and Paso Robles kill it with Bordelaise the varieties.
+For example, warmer areas of the Santa Rita Hills, Santa Ynez Valley and Paso Robles kill it with Bordelaise varieties.
 The outcome is beautiful fruit that shows more restraint than their neighbors to the north in Napa.

 So there you have it: 5 enlightening and inspiring facts about one of our favorite wine regions.
 Now go get your sip on!